-The park will feature natural walkways planted with indigenous marshland vegetation across the grounds of the learning space.
-Visitors would have access to dry pathways, with benches and signage strategically placed on-site.
-A walkway supported by pilings to span the breakwater would enable safe access to the water, where oyster cage monitoring stations would be accessible for study and where oyster reefs could be created further out in the water.
+The park will feature natural walkways planted with indigenous marshland vegetation, and visitors will have access to the shoreline, where oyster cage monitoring stations will be accessible for study and where oyster reefs will be located further out in the water.